yacy/yacy_search_server/docker/Readme.md

 	docker run -v [your_host/data/directory]:/opt/yacy_search_server/DATA luccioman/yacy

-This allow your container to reuse a data directory form the host.
+This allow your container to reuse a data directory from the host.

 #### As background process